Writing A Short Sale Hardship Letter

 After having my current financial situation carefully analyzed, I have concluded that it is no longer possible to comply with the original terms of the agreement.
 I have no choice but ask you for your help on avoiding the foreclosure of my family’s home.

-Due to the dropping of home prices that have affect the entire country in the last year, I currently owe more on my mortgage than my home is actually worth.
+Due to the dropping of home prices in our real estate market, I currently owe more on my mortgage than my home is actually worth.

 Please consider allowing me into your Short Sale Program so that we can lower the price and sell the house quickly before it goes into foreclosure.
 This will allow me to settle my financial obligation to you and have a chance to get back on my feet, without having to file for bankruptcy.